I worked in healthcare for 25 years and spent nearly 8 years as my mother's caregiver. I hope to share tips that can help others.

 Types of Electronic Pill Dispensers

-There are a variety of medication dispensers on the market, but some of the most popular include the following:
+There is a variety of medication dispensers on the market, but some of the most popular include the following:

 - Medication alarms.
 This first type of device isn't a true "dispenser" but is simply an alarm to remind the person that a dosage is due.
 The medications are not stored in the device and the alarm generally doesn't tell the individual which medication is due.
 On the other hand, these devices are small and portable.
 They perform the function of reminding quite handily.

 - A talking pill bottle.
 These simply play a recorded message that explains what a given medication is for and how/when to take it.
 These simple devices are good for anyone who has difficulty remembering physician or pharmacist instructions.

 - Electronic pill dispensers that emit an alarm, audible or visual, which notify the person that a dosage is due.
 These devices provide a reminder and are great for people who take multiple medications.
 The device houses the medications and generally makes them available only as they come due.
 If the device will be used by someone who tends to get confused about whether or not they've taken their medication for the day, then a locked version of these devices is a good choice.
 These devices can protect individuals from overdosing as well as forgetting their medication.

 - Automated pill dispensers with an alert for caregivers.
 These devices not only provide an alarm to remind the individual that a dosage is due, but will notify a designated caregiver if a dosage is missed.
 This assures that no dosage is missed.
 Even if the alarm does not result in the individual taking the dosage, then follow-up by the caregiver should.
 In most instances, this monitoring is free of charge.